Distributor Legal Center

 a) Hosting by Choco

-b) Hosting by the Supplier
+b) Hosting by the Distributor

 3. Choco-App for an ERP system (Connector)